MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/cannot-send-emails-to-mail-enabled-public-folder.md

 > 550 5.7.13 STOREDRV.AuthenticationRequiredForPublicFolder

-For example, the detailed error message shows as in the following screenshot:
+The message resembles the following detailed example.

 :::image type="content" source="media/cannot-send-emails-to-mail-enabled-public-folder/ndr-error.png" alt-text="Screenshot of the NDR error message.":::

-This issue occurs in either of the following scenarios:
+This issue occurs in either of the following scenarios.

-## Scenario 1: Users send email messages from a shared mailbox in the same organization
+### Scenario 1: Users send email messages from a shared mailbox in the same organization

 In this scenario, users have the **Send As** or **Send on Behalf** access rights on the shared mailbox.
-This issue occurs because the **Default** user permission on the mail-enabled public folder isn't sufficient to write the messages to the public folder store.
+This issue occurs because the **Default** user permission on the mail-enabled public folder isn't sufficient to write messages to the public folder store.
+(See [Resolution 1](#resolution-1).)

+### Scenario 2: Users send email messages from outside the organization

+In this scenario, this issue occurs because the **Anonymous** user permission on the mail-enabled public folder isn't sufficient to write messages to the public folder store.
+(See [Resolution 2](#resolution-2).)

-### Resolution
+## Resolution

-**Note:** You must have administrator permission to make the following changes.
+**Note:** You must have administrator permissions to make the following changes.

+### Resolution 1

 1. [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).
 1. Check the **Default** user permission on the mail-enabled public folder by running the [Get-PublicFolderClientPermission](/powershell/module/exchange/get-publicfolderclientpermission) command.
 Here's an example of the command and output.